EvanHYearwood/configure-ad/README.md

   <li>(Optional) Create an OU called <strong>_CLIENTS</strong> and move Client-1 into this OU for organizational purposes.</li>
 </ul>

-<h2>Step 6: Configure Remote Desktop for Non-Administrative Users</h2>
+<h2>Step 6: Configure Remote Desktop via Group Policy for Non-Administrative Users</h2>
 <ul>
-  <li>Log into Client-1 as <code>mydomain.com\jane_admin</code> and open the system properties.</li>
+  <li>Apply a new Group Policy to both <strong>_CLIENTS</strong> and <strong>_EMPLOYEES</strong> Organizational Units to allow <strong>domain users</strong> to access Remote Desktop.</li>
-  <li>Click on "Remote Desktop" and allow <strong>domain users</strong> access to Remote Desktop on Client-1.</li>
+  <li>This centralizes management of Remote Desktop settings across all machines in these OUs, avoiding the need to configure individual clients manually.</li>
-  <li>This step enables regular, non-administrative users to log in via Remote Desktop.
-Typically, this is done using Group Policy for larger networks to manage multiple systems at once.</li>
+  <li>Ensure the policy is applied by running <code>gpupdate /force</code> on the client machines or wait for the next policy refresh cycle.</li>
 </ul>

-<h2>Step 7: Create Additional Users and Test Logins</h2>
+<h2>Step 7: Create additional user accounts using a Powershell ISE script and verify access.</h2>
 <ul>
   <li>Log into DC-1 as <code>jane_admin</code> and open PowerShell ISE as an administrator.</li>
   <li>Use PowerShell to create multiple user accounts in AD, following a scripted process.</li>